 I thought to myself, I’m so glad my family is practical, they don’t want or expect a lot for Christmas as far as gifts go.
 They are thankful for one gift from their parents.
 Maybe two, and the second one would be underwear and socks.
 Yay, for new underwear, right?

 Here’s the deal, if you have ever thought you needed to give practical gifts, this is the year.
 Just think about Hurricanes Harvey and Irma.
-My heart still aches for the people trying recover from those disasters.
+My heart still aches for the people trying to recover from those disasters.
 Plus, there will be more to come, I promise.
 We all know that.

 Please keep in mind I am not, and I repeat, I am not a survivalist.
 I can survive anything because I am prepared for the unexpected.
 I will not go up in the hills to a cabin or tent and be ambushed by some crazies out there, and there seems to be a lot of them lately.

 We have to remind ourselves we have good people around us, but we need to be prepared to take care of ourselves if we can’t leave our homes.
-I will not leave my home under any circumstance unless our neighborhood is evacuated or is swallowed up by an earthquake.
+I will not leave my home under any circumstance unless our neighborhood is evacuated or swallowed up by an earthquake.

 Please, purchase practical gifts this year that can be used year after year for survival.